5 Vegan-friendly Places To Live Or Visit

 1. Montreal

 You have plenty of Vegan restaurants in Montreal.
-Sushi Momo serves all-vegan sushi creations, while at Aux Vivres you’ll be able to find burgers and chili to gyros and a BLT sandwich in a hipster atmosphere.
+Sushi Momo serves all-vegan sushi creations, while at Aux Vivres you’ll be able to find burgers and chili fries to gyros and a BLT sandwich in a hipster atmosphere.
 Montreal is also home to a fantastic annual Montreal Vegan Festival.

 2. Berlin